goelvidhi/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 An estimate for the congestion window in segments in the AIMD-friendly region, that is, an estimate for the congestion window of AIMD TCP.

-*segments_acked*:
+*segments<sub>acked</sub>*:
-Number of segments acked when an ACK is received.
+Number of MSS-sized segments acked when an ACK is received.
+This number can be a decimal less than 1 when an ACK acknowledges a segment smaller than MSS.

 ## Window Increase Function {#win-inc}